mittinatten/freesasa/doc/doxy_main.md

 Only the atoms and models used in the calculation will be present in the output (see @ref Input for how to modify this).

+@subsection Combining-sasa Several types of output at once

 To generate all three results at the same time and write them to separate files, run